ficusjs/ficusjs-app-shell/README.md

 ## Configuration

-The application shell is configured using `window.ficusAppShell` variables.
+The application shell is configured using `window.ficusShellRuntime` variables.
 The following variables are available:

 | Variable               | Description                                                     | Default                                                                                                                                                                               |
 |------------------------|-----------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|